MPL & COVID-19

 Your pantry and fridge have oddball things.
 What are you going to make?
 Escoffier rates the top pantry apps.
 (Don't let the big culinary name intimidate - these sites have great practical advice.)

-Purdue Extension jumps in with COVID-19 specific resources, along with its ample resources on foods, cleaning, gardening, health, and more.
+Purdue Extension offers COVID-19 specific resources, along with its ample resources on foods, cleaning, gardening, health, and more.
 Bookmark this - you'll use it all the time.

 Do you want to learn useful skills?
 Head over to MPL's Education page, where you can get certifications at Universal Class.
 Know any future drivers?
 Check out Driving Tests.org, on the website and with the app they can put on their phones.

 Marion Community Schools will be continuing classes online through May 1.
-MCS also will offer food distribution on Wednesdays.
 State testing - IREAD-3, ILEARN, ISTEP - will not be conducted this year.
 Students in Advanced Placement classes have received notice of changes in those tests.

 Need reading & writing resources?
 Check out our page with everything from Online Bookclubs to National Novel Writing Month and its Young Writers Program, which has writing worksheets and writing curriculum.